 “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.” -1 Peter 4:10

 With a deep spirit of volunteerism and a strong commitment to giving back, Shannon supports numerous philanthropic causes including animal welfare, childrens’ causes, health and wellness, poverty alleviation, senior citizens’ rights, and environmental preservation.
 As a passionate supporter of Sponsor Seniors, Inc., HOPE worldwide, ASPCA, Jerry’s Kids, and St. Jude Children’s Research Hospital, Shannon Johnson doesn’t simply “talk the talk” – she “walks the talk.”
-Pictured on the left is Kenny Jeremiah, Shannon Johnson, Deborah Thompson, Teddy Pendergrass II, Felicia Pendergrass and DJ Pepper Paul.
+Pictured on the left is legendary singer (original founding member of the Soul Survivors) Kenny Jeremiah, Shannon Johnson, Deborah Thompson, only son of the legendary Teddy Pendergrass, Teddy Pendergrass II, Felicia Pendergrass and DJ Pepper Paul.

-For the past five years, Shannon has volunteered as treasurer for the Greater Philadelphia Church of Christ.
-She has organized local fundraising events for Sponsor Seniors, Inc., an organization designed to help alleviate poverty amongst an increasingly aging population, and chose HOPE for Kids Inc. for her project during her MBA program at Eastern University.
+From 2009-2015, Shannon had volunteered as treasurer for the Greater Philadelphia Church of Christ.
+She had also organized local fundraising events for Sponsor Seniors, Inc., an organization designed to help alleviate poverty amongst the increasingly aging population of the US, and chose HOPE for Kids Inc. for her project during her MBA program at Eastern University.
 With a lifelong dedication to volunteerism, she served in the 1990s as Vice President of the West Roxbury, MA.
 Rotary Club Her infectious enthusiasm and love for kids and sports continued through volunteering her time as a coach and sponsor for one of the little league teams of the Hellenic Soccer Club of West Roxbury.
 And in 2012 and 2013, she hosted two fundraising dances for Sponsor Seniors.
 Pictured left of Shannon is Brian Gallagher, a prominent local dance instructor with whom she competed at Disco America.

 “Winners never quit and quitters never win.” -Vince Lombardi